TMB and Neoantigen Load as Predictive Biomarkers

 TMB and neoantigen load exhibit significant variability both within and across various tumor types, with melanomas, lung cancers, and bladder cancers displaying notably elevated TMB levels compared to other tumor types.
 Additionally, the mutational landscape can exhibit heterogeneity within individual tumors and undergo changes during tumor progression or subsequent to treatment interventions.
 The clinical efficacy of immunotherapy has been substantiated in patients with dMMR and MSI-high tumors, further affirming that TMB, serving as a surrogate marker for genomic instability and tumor neoantigens, remains a pertinent biomarker for predicting immunotherapeutic responses.

-Diagram illustrating potential immune checkpoint inhibitor (ICI) response biomarkers.
-(Rizzo, et al., 2021) Fig. 4 Diagram illustrating potential immune checkpoint inhibitor (ICI) response biomarkers.4
+A schematic diagram illustrating potential immune checkpoint inhibitor (ICI) response biomarkers.
+(Rizzo, 2021) Fig.1.
+Potential immune checkpoint inhibitor (ICI) response biomarkers.1,2

 Creative Biolabs provides an extensive range of tailored services in the realm of immune checkpoints in conjunction with predictive biomarkers, encompassing, but not limited to: Custom Immune Checkpoint Protein Development, Antibody Development for Immune Checkpoints, Immune Checkpoint Targeted Peptide Development, Immune Checkpoint Targeted Small Molecule Drug Development, Biomarker Development for Immune Checkpoint Inhibitor (ICI), etc. For a comprehensive overview, please do not hesitate to contact us.